How to start running from the ground up

 Comfortable clothing is one area that is undoubtedly important to focus on.
 For people with breasts, that includes finding a supportive running bra for your body type.
 The Brooks Running Bra Finder tool can help you find your best fit while choosing from a variety of styles.

 Similarly, finding the right running shoes is also super important.
-If you are brand new to running, it makes sense to visit your local running store in person to find the best shoes for you.
-Many running store associates will have you test shoes to find a pair that fits well and feels comfortable.
+If you are brand new to running, it makes sense to visit your local running shop in person to find the best shoes for you.
+Many running shop staff will ask you to test shoes to find a pair that fits well and feels comfortable.
 They might also make a recommendation based on whether you pronate (i.e. whether your foot rolls inward or not upon impact).
 Once you're advancing in your running journey and want some extra guidance in choosing a shoe for a training goal, the Brooks Shoe Finder can be a helpful resource.

 Another key piece of gear?
 Shorts — especially if you live in a hot and humid climate like I do here in Houston, Texas.
 I prefer tight shorts that aren't so short they'll ride up or chafe me and that have decent-sized pockets to store my energy gels and house or car key.
 The Brooks Method 5" Short Tight covers all these bases, and they're the shorts I trained in and wore during this year's Houston Marathon, where I ran my first-ever Boston Marathon qualifying time.